 4) folic acid;

-Calcium and vitamin D also have a certain role in maintaining male fertility.
-When taking abovementioned substances in form of supplements (tabs, capsules, etc.) you shouldn’t exceed the recommended dose in order to avoid possible side effects.
+Calcium and Vitamin D also have a certain role in maintaining male fertility.
+When taking the above-mentioned substances in the form of supplements (tabs, capsules, etc.) you shouldn’t exceed the recommended dose in order to avoid possible side effects.

 Zinc is an important microelement, taking part in spermatogenesis and the synthesis of certain hormones, including testosterone.
-It is necessary for proper maturation of spermatozoa, as well as for building their outer membrane & tail.
+It is necessary for proper, maturation of spermatozoa, as well as for building their outer membrane and tail.
 Studies have shown that additives with zinc improve the number of spermatozoa, their mobility, shape, quality, ability to fertilize the egg.
-The impact of stress, cigarette smoke, environmental factors and alcohol can lead to depletion of zinc stocks in the body.
+The impact of stress, cigarette smoke, environmental factors, and alcohol can lead to a depletion of zinc stocks in the body.

 - oysters and shellfish;

 A man needs at least 15 mg of zinc per day.
 But in case of problems with erectile function, the body needs higher doses of this trace mineral.
 You should know that the needed effect of taking zinc will be observed approximately 3 months after starting taking the supplements because the process of formation-maturation of spermatozoa takes 72 to 90 days.

 Vitamin E – A Powerful Suppressor of Oxidants

 Vitamin E is a fat-soluble vitamin substance that has a potent antioxidant effect.
 It increases the number of spermatozoa, their mobility, and quality.
 By suppressing the activity of radicals, this substance protects the sperm membrane from destruction.
 Scientists have proven that supplements containing Vitamin E enhance the overall ability of spermatozoa to penetrate into the egg.
 In addition, the substance increases the chances of a successful IVF result.
 Natural sources of the vitamin include: